 But not all smoothie delivery services are created equal.
 Here are the five biggest players and what we love about each.

 You're probably already familiar with Instagram fave Daily Harvest.
 We love how easy it is to customize your box: First you select how many smoothies you want, then you sort by likes, dislikes, benefits (post-workout recovery, stress relief), or dietary preferences (low-carb, vegan).
 Choose whatever strikes your fancy (mint-cacao or chia-coconut, anyone?) or grab the best-sellers box with DH's most popular mixes.
 You'll get a new batch of frozen, premade smoothies delivered to your door weekly or monthly.
+P.S.
+If you're a Daily Harvest newbie, you can get three free cups with code GREATIST3.

 Cost: $89.88 for 12 smoothies